Regret and Sample Complexity of Online Q-Learning via Concentration of Stochastic Approximation with Time-Inhomogeneous Markov Chains: Outline of proofs

 \subsubsection{Bounding $\|x_n - z_n\|$}

-\textit{Proofsketch}: Firstly we will derive an expression for $x_n-z_n$ by converting the Markov noise to martingale noise.
-This consists of two summation terms~\eqref{x_z_eq_1} and~\eqref{x_z_eq_2}.
-The term~\eqref{x_z_eq_1} is essentially a martingale, and hence is bounded with a high probability on a ``good set'' $\cG$.
-The term~\eqref{x_z_eq_2} is further decomposed into three terms in Appendix, which are then bounded separately.
-These bounds are then combined in Proposition~\ref{prop:z_x_bound} to yield the bound on $\|x_n-z_n\|$.
+\textit{Proofsketch}: We first derive an expression for $x_n-z_n$ by converting the Markov noise $F(x_n,y_n)- \bar{F}^{(\zeta_n,x_n)}(x_n)$ to martingale noise through the Poisson equation.~The resulting decomposition consists of two summation terms, labeled~\eqref{x_z_eq_1} and~\eqref{x_z_eq_2}.
+The term~\eqref{x_z_eq_1} is a martingale and is controlled with high probability on a ``good set'' $\cG$.
+The term~\eqref{x_z_eq_2} is further decomposed in Appendix~\ref{pf:prop3}, and its components are bounded separately.~These bounds are then combined in Proposition~\ref{prop:z_x_bound} to obtain the desired bound on $\|x_n-z_n\|$.